Does Vale (VALE) Pay a Dividend? (2026)

 Vale follows a payout policy that scales dividends with its free cash flow, so in strong commodity-price years the yield has been roughly 5 to 6.5 percent.
 Because it is variable rather than fixed, the dividend can shrink significantly if iron ore prices and earnings fall.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with VALE's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with VALE's investor relations page or your broker before acting on them.

 Related stocks